myke2424/stack-exchange-cli/README.md

 ```
 Interactive search allows the user to interact while searching, analogous to browsing stack-exchange questions in your browser, except in the terminal!

+In interactive mode, you have the option to save the search result to a cache (if configured), to view for later.

 ### Run directly with python interpreter
 ```bash
 python3.10 -m stack_exchange -q="BFS vs DFS"